 Discharge will be considered for severe violations, failure to respond appropriately to prior performance improvement plans, and/or multiple disciplinary infractions in a short period of time.
 Where misconduct is severe and egregious, immediate discharge may be imposed.
-Where discharge has been recommended for a permanent employee, the employee will have the right to a Skelly meeting and a post-disciplinary appeal.
-The discharge will be documented in the personnel file.

 4.9.3 Administrative Leave